Peter Barnes

-The heroes song was created from Peter Barnes’ experience in visiting the Adelaide River War Cemetery (114 kms south of Darwin) in the Northern Territory and seeing the graves of Australians who gave their lives in the service and defence of their country.
-He felt he should do something within his capabilities to honour the memory of such incredible sacrifice.
+The Australian war heroes song was created from Peter Barnes’ experience in visiting the Adelaide River War Cemetery in the Northern Territory and seeing the graves of Australians who gave their lives in the service and defence of their country.

 The burials are made up of 14 airmen of the RAF, 12 unidentified men of the British Merchant Navy; one soldier of the Canadian Army; 18 sailors, 181 soldiers and 201 airmen of the Australian Forces and seven men of the Australian Merchant Navy.